“Voice of what?”

 Here are the exact steps I take:

-- Use Zoom’s recording function to get an mp3 file – always first getting permission from the interviewee to record.
+- Use Zoom’s recording function to get an mp3 file (with permission from the interviewee to record.)

 - Upload that mp3 to Rev.com and get a transcript.
 I choose the expensive version, for accuracy.